Skip to main content

 Cause of GER in Infants

-Most babies grow out of reflux as their gastrointestinal track matures.
-Check with your baby’s doctor to monitor weight and ensure your baby is staying hydrated and not experiencing an obstruction of the gastrointestinal tract.
+Most babies grow out of reflux.
+As they develop, their gastrointestinal tract matures.
+Check with your baby’s doctor to monitor their weight and ensure your baby is hydrated.
+Your baby’s doctor can help determine if your baby is experiencing more than GER.

 Kids Eat Right content is brought to you by the Academy of Nutrition and Dietetics Foundation, the only charitable organization devoted exclusively to supporting nutrition and dietetics professionals.
 Because the Foundation relies solely on donations to thrive, the success and impact of its programs and services is directly attributed to the generous support of donors.